cwoodward10/designward/Frontend/README.md

 ### Tech Stack

 - Vite - handle's the build
+- Astro - The main framework for the project
-- Svelte - The main framework for the project
+- Svelte - The main framework for reactive or dynamic components within the project
 - Typescript - For safer typing
-- Tailwind - I love the utility first css
-- Routify v3 (beta) - For Routing
+- Markdoc - For writing content
-- rgossiaux's HeroIcons for Svelte

 ### To Run
 - Clone the Repo